Good Citizen Award

 2021: Terry and Ann Melton

-This prestigious award, endowed by the Laurie and Mike McCann Family, began in 2015 and is presented annually to one of Defiance area’s outstanding citizens.
-The recipients of the award in 2021 were Terry and Ann Melton.
+This prestigious award, endowed by the Laurie and Mike McCann Family, has been presented annually since 2015 to honor an outstanding citizen of the Defiance area.
+In 2021, the award was given to Terry and Ann Melton.

 2020: Carrie Wetstein

-Carrie is a member of the Defiance Rotary Club, and has served as Past President.
-She is a member of Zonta and the Women’s Giving Circle of Defiance County.
-Carrie and her family are members of St. Mary’s Catholic Church parish.
-“Carrie was good to the core!
-She is very passionate in regards to her community and has made a positive impact in Defiance County, said Sonya Selhorst, UWDC Board Member.
+Her leadership extended beyond UWDC.
+Carrie is a Past President of the Defiance Rotary Club and a member of Zonta and the Women’s Giving Circle of Defiance County.
+She and her family are active members of St. Mary’s Catholic Church.
+Remembered for her deep compassion and unwavering dedication, Carrie left a lasting legacy in Defiance County.
+As UWDC board member Sonya Selhorst shared, “Carrie was good to the core!
+She is very passionate in regards to her community and has made a positive impact in Defiance County.”

 2019: Rita Kissner